Hotels in Copenhagen

 COPENHAGEN’S CHIC CHARM IS SIMPLY IRRESISTABLE!

 From Tivoli Gardens, to the Royal Palace and the Little Mermaid, there’s never enough time to see everything in wonderful Copenhagen!
-Radisson Blu hotels are perfectly located for seeing the sights and soaking up the atmosphere.
-Choose between the luxurious designer Radisson Blu Royal Hotel in the city centre, the elegant Radisson Blu Falconer Hotel & Conference Centre and the soaring Radisson Blu Scandinavia Hotel with its great city views.
+Radisson Hotel Group's hotels are perfectly located for seeing the sights and soaking up the atmosphere.
+Choose between the luxurious designer Radisson Collection Royal Hotel in the city centre or the popular Radisson Blu Scandinavia Hotel with its great city views.

 In 1443, the city became the royal residence; the university was established in 1479, and Copenhagen was by that point the country’s most important city.
 In the 1600s, Christian IV put his unmistakable mark on the city with many distinctive buildings, new fortifications and the new district of Christianshavn.